 5. Write In Scenes

-If you’re ready to buy into writing in a linear fashion, then you know using a scene-based design will be natural.
-Think about it like this; let’s say you want to write a book about the architectural design of banks over a hundred year span in America.
+If you’re ready to buy into writing in a linear, story/act fashion, then you know using a scene-based design will be natural.
+Let’s say you want to write a book about the architectural design of banks over a hundred-year span in America.

 You could write literal, technical information about the design, the prevailing norms in architecture, and how they’ve changed.
 Maybe you pick a half dozen buildings to focus on and tear them down to expose the bones of each in their own chapter.